Skip to main content

 Assessment Rationale And Relationship

-The poster presentation will provide students with the opportunity to present individually a contemporary evaluation of an area of performance sport psychology.
+The first assessment will provide students with the opportunity to present individually a contemporary evaluation of an area of performance sport psychology.
 The poster content should encompass key theory and research and make intervention recommendations for athletes and/or coaches.
 The poster should include a series of recommendations to move the area forwards (research and practice).
 Following the poster students will defend their position and ideas from their poster whilst drawing upon their wider knowledge in the form of an academic viva.
 The viva prepares students to develop a fully informed argument, grounded in research which is then debated with an academic tutor.

 Reading Lists